 - Pondering Pines – 4-6 year olds - $75

 - Inspired Spruces – 7-9 year olds - $75

 - Hip Hemlocks – 10-13 year olds - $75

 - Original Oaks – Parents (with children in the program) FREE

-All Saturdays at the Woods groups meet from 10 AM – 12 PM.
+Groups meet from 10am-12pm.
 Saturdays at the Woods is most fulfilling when attended regularly throughout the season.
 Light snacks are provided.

 We look forward to seeing you Saturdays at the Woods!

 SAW is a fee-based program.
 Tuition assistance available based on financial need; please fill out the tuition assistance application on the registration form.
 You must upload documentation of proof of income that can include, but are not limited to, your most recent tax statement, recent pay stubs, or a stub from your most recent public assistance check.
 Maximum size per file is 3Mb.